Hummingbird, a UK-based remote sensing startup has raised a £3 million ($4.1 million) Series A round to expand its platform on three continents.

-Getting into Russia was challenging beyond simply finding customers.
-Hummingbird, which has partnered with Google UK since the company’s early days had to find new cloud services partner in Russia, for example.
+Russia presented other challenges too; Hummingbird, which has partnered with Google UK since the company’s early days, had to find new cloud services partner in Russia, for example.

 “The penetration of cutting edge technology is still quite low.
 The challenge is actually giving farms something of value.
 People are bored of pretty pictures.
-People are bored of ‘give me your data and I’m going to give it back to you.'”
+People are bored of ‘give me your data and I’m going to give it back to you,'” he added.

 In an effort to possibly create a rising tide for all remote sensing boats, Hummingbird is working on a £100,000 government-funded pilot project in the UK to quantify and publish the impact of Hummingbird’s tech on both farmers and environmental stewardship efforts.

-This is the first agtech investment for the European Space Agency, which is invested in roughly ten startups from life sciences to drones, to medtech.
+This is the first agtech investment for the European Space Agency, which is invested in roughly 10 startups from life sciences to drones, to medtech.